rtfmoz2/cloudflare-ddns/README.md

 # cloudflare-ddns
 Direct Dynamic DNS for Cloudflare from Synology

-## Purpose
+### Purpose
 This script is designed to run under the task scheduler that comes with Synology NAS DDNS.
+It uses API calls to update a DNS record directly on Cloudflare.
+It has been tested on DS918 running DSM 7.2.

-## Features
+### Features
+* Configured via management
-- No external scripts
+* No external scripts
-- No third party sites or script required
+* No third party sites
+* No command line changes
-- No dependancies
+* No other dependancies

-It can entirely be configured through the management interface of a Synology NAS
+### Sources

-Cloudflare provide instructions on how to implement DDNS directly with them through API calls [here](https://developers.cloudflare.com/api/resources/dns/subresources/records/methods/update/).
+Cloudflare provide instructions on how to implement DDNS directly with API calls [here](https://developers.cloudflare.com/api/resources/dns/subresources/records/methods/update/).
 This is script implements that interface.

+### Contributing
+Fork the respository and raise an issue.
+Then commit your changes and refer to the PR in the issue.

-## Requirements
+### Requirements
-- Currently active DNS domain hosted on Cloudflare
+* Currently active DNS domain hosted on Cloudflare
-- Zone API Key (instructions below)
+* Zone API Key (instructions below)
-- Zone ID (instructions below)
+* Zone ID (instructions below)
-- DDNS record (instructions below)
+* DDNS record (instructions below)

-## Steps

-Login to Cloudflare
-Select your DNS Zone to see the overview page
-Scroll to the bottom of the page and copy the Zone ID.
-This will be represented as <ZONEID>.
-Select Get your API token
-Select Create Token
-Select Use Template for Edit zone DNS
-Under Zone Resources select your DNS domain on the right if not already shown.
-Select Continue to summary
-Select Create Token

-# Zone API Key

-Create an API Key if you dont have one already for your DNS zone.

-Click Copy next to the white box with the token in it.
-This is the only time it will be displayed so make sure you copy it somewhere and save it.
-This will be represented as <APIKEY>.

-Create a DNS record to be updated when your IP address changes (skip if you already have a A record for this)

-Login to Cloudflare
-Select your DNS Zone to see the overview page
-On the right Select DNS Records
-Select Add Record
-Type should be set to A
-Name is the hostname youto use for this.
-Mine was nas but it can be whatever you like.
-No spaces allowed only a dash if you need one.
-This will be reprented as <HOSTNAME>.
-IP should be set to 1.1.1.1
-Proxy should be off and it should say DNS only.
-This is important.
-Leave TTL at Auto

-Create a script on the NAS to run on connection change

-#!/bin/bash
-set -e

-export ZONE_ID="ed368670a6f4a62c694e30ae63bc766c"
-export CLOUDFLARE_API_KEY="iNcGJyMnP2o0MqkvXYNbrctcIIGA99qMXed6ZuYn"
-export DNS_HOST_NAME="nastest"
-export DNS_DOMAIN_NAME="f5traffic.com"
+### Details
+This updates a Cloudflare DNS record with the current public IP address if it has changed.
+It does this by storing the last IP update in /tmp/nasip.txt and checking it each time it runs.

+It exits with an error status on any API/Task error OR the IP address has changed.
+This should trigger an email to the admin with the details of the error OR notifying them the IP address has changed.
+No IP changes means their are no notifications.

+### Pre-Installation
+Read the [pre-installation steps](docs/pre-install.md) to prepare for task installation.
+These steps are mandatory

+### Installation
+Read the [installation guide](docs/install.md) to deploy the DDNS on your Sydnology NAS.

+### Post Installation
+Please follow the [testing steps](docs/testing.md) after the install to ensure it is working as expected.

+### Troubleshooting
+If you cannot resolve the problem raise an issue in Github or in the discussion thread on Synology website.